ProfCyberNaught/php_user_login_system/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+I will use this space to show useful examples of how the project can be used.
+Additional screenshots, code examples and demos may work well in this space.
+Could also link to more resources.

 _For more examples, please refer to the [Documentation](https://github.com/ProfCyberNaught/php-login-system/)_